SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: Introduction

-To capture these long-term dynamics in a \textit{Repository Evolution} benchmark, extracting realistic itineraries from open-source repositories is essential.
-However, determining the appropriate \textbf{task granularity} is non-trivial.
-Intuitively, one might attempt to measure evolution at the \textbf{release-level}.
+To capture these long-term dynamics, our benchmark replays the dependency-rich evolution of high-quality open-source repositories~\citep{badertdinov2025swerebench,pan2025swegym,jain2025r2egym,fu2026davincienv} as a high-fidelity proxy for the continuous \textit{repository evolution} that real-world software development demands.
+However, determining the appropriate \textbf{task granularity} is non-trivial (\cref{fig:granularity-comparison}).
+Intuitively, one might attempt to measure evolution at the \textbf{release-level}~\citep{thai2025sweevo}.
 However, this granularity is \textbf{too coarse}: release snapshots collapse the hundreds of interdependent commits between versions into a single update, flattening the fine-grained dependency structure that drives evolutionary changes.
-In contrast, the \textbf{commit-level} history is \textbf{too fine-grained}: many commits are trivial (e.g., typo fixes) and the linear commit sequence encodes only chronological apply order, introducing spurious dependencies between unrelated changes.
+In contrast, the \textbf{commit-level} history~\citep{jimenez2024swebench,chen2026sweci} is \textbf{too fine-grained and imbalanced}: many commits are trivial (e.g., typo fixes) while a few are substantive, and the linear commit sequence encodes only chronological apply order, introducing spurious dependencies between unrelated changes~\citep{herzig2016impact,fan2024detect}.

 To address this, we propose modeling software evolution at the \textbf{Milestone-level}.
 We define a milestone as a coherent functional unit that preserves dependency constraints.
 This granularity strikes a crucial balance: unlike releases, it retains the fine-grained development dependencies and structural evolution of the codebase; unlike commits, it encapsulates realistic and coherent functional goals.
 Functional dependencies among milestones naturally form a Directed Acyclic Graph (DAG), which captures genuine prerequisite constraints while allowing independent features to proceed in parallel.
-However, constructing milestone DAGs requires reordering and grouping commits, which disrupts the native git history.
+However, constructing Milestone DAGs requires reordering and grouping commits, which disrupts the native git history.
 This poses a severe challenge to correctness: applying reordered patches often breaks \textbf{compilation} and \textbf{test collection}, jeopardizing the benchmark's executability and realism.